frequently asked questionS

 Food allergies and sensitivities as well as special diets (vegetarian, vegan, etc.) are increasing in prevalence in Israel; the result is increased awareness and willingness to accommodate dietary restrictions.
 When dining at your hotel, there will always be a member of the kitchen staff who can walk you through the options that are safe for you.
 Restaurant staff are also generally helpful and forthcoming about what may not be safe on their menus.
 Your guide and driver will be made aware of dietary restrictions and take them into consideration when planning any meals en route.
 That said, we strongly encourage you to take the same precautions as you would at home: always be prepared for accidental exposure, avoid eating items with a large risk of cross-contamination, and carry safe snacks in the event that you find yourself off the beaten track with limited safe dining options.

 What kinds of vehicles do you provide?

 Each tour is equipped with a spacious, air-conditioned vehicle with enough interior and storage room to comfortably accommodate all passengers and their belongings, as well as your tour guide (who, in the case of smaller parties, may also serve as the driver).
 Vehicles range in size from 4-door sedans to full-sized coaches.
 Your Tour Specialist can further discuss your vehicle options with you, including letting you know what kinds of upgraded vehicles may be available.

-Is it possible to travel with an elderly relative who might have physical limitations?
+Is it possible to travel with a relative who might have physical limitations?